Ballabhpurer Roopkotha: Plot

 However, the Haldars return to the palace because their car breaks down on their way back.
-Bhupati and Sanjib panic and get anxious while Monohar makes modest arrangements for their guests' night stay.
+Bhupati and Sanjib panic while Monohar makes modest arrangements for their guests' night stay.
 Bhupati tries to calm Raghu, but the latter continues his manic laughter and starts reciting verses or Sanskrit shloks.
 Chhandaa is mesmerized by the recitation, especially after the womanising Raghu's ghost recites from Kalidas to her.
 But she mistakes him for Bhupati since both of them look identical.
 Sapna is furious to see 'Bhupati' flirting with her daughter late at night, and forces her husband to cancel the deal.
 When she has a go at Bhupati, he takes the blame.
 Then he confesses the truth to a confused Mr Haldar in private.
 Mr Halder is overjoyed to learn about the ghost and he proposes to quadruple the amount paid if Bhupati can prove the ghost's presence to his wife the next time.
 Sapna agrees to this.
 Chhandaa is offended by Bhupati's meekness in accepting blame when there was none.
 She further accuses him of being a coward.

 The very next day, a new prospective buyer appears at the door.
 Mr Haldar barges in with his family and identifies the man as Mr Chowdhury, his school friend, competitor and fellow aficionado of heritage palaces.
 Mr Chowdhury ridicules both Mr Haldar and Bhupati regarding the history of the palace and ends up revealing himself as a descendant of the Pratapgarh royals.
 An excited Bhupati summons Raghu who arrives and threatens Mr Chowdhury with a sword.
 When his bullets prove no match for Raghu, Mr Chowdhury finally kneels down and begs forgiveness.
 Raghu is released from his curse and disappears.
 All the misunderstandings are settled.
-Sapna apologizes and proposes Chhandaa and Bhupati get married, which they readily agree to.
+Sapna apologizes and proposes that Chhandaa and Bhupati marry, which they readily agree to.
 The film ends with the newly-married couple discussing life when they hear Raghu's voice again.